JohannesGoetz42/RuntimeEditableLandscape/README.md

 ## Usage

 ### Add a runtime editable Landscape to the world
-1. Add an actor of type `ARuntimeLandscape` to your World
+1. Add an actor of type `Runtime Landscape` to your World
 2. Int the Runtime Landscape pick the `Parent Landscape`
 3. (Optional but recommended) set the `Is Editor Only Actor` on the original Landscape

+### Add holes

+Holes in the parent Landscape (i.E. for cave entries) are not used, however holes can be added by placing `Landcape Hole` actors at the desired location and selecting the affected landscapes in the `Affected Landscapes` property.

 ### Edit the Landscape at runtime
 ...